Why You Should Not Put These Items Inside Homeless Blessing Bags

 The idea of a blessing bag is that it will last the receiver for at least a few days.
 Since most homeless people live on the streets, they obviously don’t have access to a refrigerator.
 So if you pack foods for them, stick to non-perishable ones like chips, crackers, jams, etc.

-There are a lot of reasons why a person ended up living on the streets.
-But it’s undeniable that many of them are in that situation because of addiction.
+Too often, people end up homeless because of severe addiction.
 This is why giving them cash is not the best idea.
 Instead of helping them, you might unknowingly be enabling their addiction.
-And that’s the last thing they need.

 6. Religious Literature